itsoft7/revolut-php/README.md

 [![Build](https://github.com/itsoft7/revolut-php/actions/workflows/php.yml/badge.svg)](https://github.com/itsoft7/revolut-php/actions/workflows/php.yml)

-Revolut API has next bugs:
+Revolut API has the following bugs:

 1. Scope is not supported.
-When I ask READ I also can WRITE and send payments.
-It's shame.
+It's a shame.

-2. No possibility to revoke token.
-Again it's shame.
-You can ask for new token and not to save it, but it is a crutch.
+2. No possibility to revoke the token.
+Again it's a shame.
+You can ask for a new token and not to save it, but it is a kludge.

-3. No possibility to add account to counterparty.
-Delete and create again is bad solution due to old payments linked to old id of counterparty.
+3. No possibility to add an account to a counterparty.
+Delete and create again is a bad solution due to old payments linked to the old id of a counterparty.
-So we need add and delete accounts to counterparty.
+So we need to add/delete accounts to/from the counterparty.

-4. It's really very bad that when I send payment via API no double authentication.
-I need second independed channel to confirm (sign) payments.
+4. It's very bad that when I send payments via API there's no MFA.
+I need a second independent channel to confirm (sign) payments.
 It can be SMS or ENUM.

 Revolut API is very unsafe.